-- Line a 7-inch square baking pan with plastic wrap (you won't need plastic wrap if you're using a mousse ring or removeable bottom baking pan).
+- Line a 7-inch square baking pan with plastic wrap (you won't need plastic wrap if you're using a mousse ring or removable bottom baking pan).

 - Press the pistachio feuilletine into the bottom of the pan so it reaches all 4 corners.
 Try to press it down evenly so there are no thicker or thinner areas.
 (I didn't..lol).
 If you are using two squares of sponge cake, place one square on the bottom of the pan, brush with matcha syrup, then top with the feuillitine, spreading it carefully so you don't rip or tear the cake.

 - Pour half of matcha mousse on top of feuilletine, and refrigerate, covered, until set.

 - Pour all the chocolate ganache on top of set matcha mousse.
 Top with reserved cake square.
 Brush cake square with matcha syrup, then pour remaining matcha mousse on top, smoothing until even.
 Refrigerate cake until set.

 - Using overlapping plastic wrap, lift cake out of baking pan.
 Brush top of cake with a mixture of matcha powder and hot water, to make a pattern or design, if desired.
 Let dry.
-Trim the edges of the cake evenly and cut into 6 or 7 1-inch slices.
+Trim the edges of the cake evenly and cut into 6 or 7 one-inch slices.
 Top each slice with shards of sesame brittle.

 ** You can use two 7-inch squares of cake, if desired (cut out TWO 7-inch squares from sheet of sponge).
 Just line the bottom of the pan with one square of cake, brush with matcha syrup or some of the black pearl ganache, then press the feuilletine on top of it and continue as directed.
 I didn't use two layers because one of my cake squares hit the floor and broke, so I wrote out the recipe using only one cake square.